maximuse98/NEAT-example/README.md

 1. 20 genotypes with 20 genomes for each.
 2. While genome overtakes vans, he is alive.
 3. Loose gives penalty for genome for 5 points and kills genome.
-4. Network has 3 input and output layers (size of the road), 0 hidden layers, activation function - tanh.
+4. Network has 3 input and output neurons (size of the road), 0 hidden layers, activation function - tanh.
 5. If at least 1 genome win the game, he will be written in .pickle file at the end.

 ## Example